 How to Start Travel Hacking

-Start by doing credit card research to find a card that suits your priorities, but has a maximum rewards balance.
+The good part about travel hacking is that nearly anyone can get involved and start.
+Start by researching credit cards to find a card that suits your priorities but has a maximum rewards balance.

 1. Find A Credit Card

 You can use their portals to book award travel and/or transfer to airline partners.
+These credit cards will give you the best bang for your buck:

-The above mentioned Chase cards will not provide you the essential travel benefits and perks like lounge access, upgrades, Gold Status at Hilton/Marriot, etc.
+However, are you a constant work globetrotter?
+The above-mentioned Chase cards will not provide you with the essential travel benefits and perks like lounge access, upgrades, Gold Status at Hilton/Marriot, etc.

-To me, the highest priorities are flexibility with the usage of points and getting a large upfront bonus.
+Make a list of prioritization of what is important to you.
+To me, the highest priorities are flexibility with using points and getting a large upfront bonus.

 Consider these top travel credit cards to get started with your travel hacking journey.
+Check out our other travel credit card guides here:

 See Related: 35 Hilarious Travel Memes